CentOS-PaaS-SIG/linchpin/docs/source/index.rst

 Welcome to the LinchPin documentation!

-LinchPin is a hybrid cloud orchestration tool.
+LinchPin is a simple and flexible hybrid cloud orchestration tool.
 Its intended purpose is managing cloud resources across multiple infrastructures.
-These resources can be provisioned, decommissioned, and configured all using a topology file and a simple command-line interface.
+These resources can be provisioned, decommissioned, and configured all using declarative data and a simple command-line interface.

-Additionally, LinchPin provides a Python API (and soon a RESTful API) for managing resources.
+Additionally, LinchPin provides a Python API for managing resources.
 The cloud management component is backed by `Ansible <https://ansible.com>`_.
 The front-end API manages the interface between the command line (or other interfaces) and calls to the Ansible API.

 This documentation covers the current released version of LinchPin (|version|).
 For recent features, we attempt to note in each section the version of LinchPin where the feature was added.